awesome-mixin-network/mixin_network_sdk_resource/Buy_BTC_through_USDT_Permissionless.md

 ## How to trading on Mixin Network
 There are many way to buy bitcoin on ocean.one
+1. All in one solution
+2. Mobile app solution
+3. Register free solution

 ### All in one solution
 Mixin team made a [website](https://ocean.one).
 Create an account by your phone number or email address.
 Deposit USDT and place your order in browser.